kalharawimukthi0617/TaskGenius-AI/README.md

 ### Natural Language Input
 Simply type your task as you would say it:
-- "Meeting with John next Monday at 2pm"
+- "Meeting with John next Monday at 2.00pm"
-- "Take medicine daily at 9am"
+- "I have to study for exam on next Saturday at 4:00pm"
-- "Pay rent on the 1st of every month"
+- "Pay rent on 2025/02/25 every month at 10.00am"

 ### Smart Features
 - **Automatic Date Recognition**: Understands relative dates like "tomorrow," "next week"